 You know how the story ends.
 The ensuing hours of unbelievable acts and heroism by incredible servicemen who never considered themselves anything but ordinary, secured a tenuous toehold in France.
 It was the beginning of the end of the Third Reich.
 What those men did the night of 5 JUN and the day of 6 JUN is nearly impossible to comprehend, even for those who have been in combat.
 In that first 24 hour period, there were over 12,000 Allied casualties, including over 4400 dead.
 Those are numbers that most of us have not seen in our lifetimes.

-Today’s Veterans are no less amazing or humble.
+Why is this operation so important?
+Because it set the standard for sacrifice and excellence that has motivated Service Members for the past 75 years.
+And true to that heritage, today’s Veterans are no less amazing or humble.
 They have deployed repeatedly to foreign lands to face an enemy that is intent on destroying our way of life.
 Our HFOT Veterans have suffered significant injuries defending our freedoms and independence in this current fight, but that has not diminished their resilience nor deterred their commitment to rebuilding their lives.
 You continue to play a significant role in HFOT’s efforts to Build Homes and assist these brave men and women to Rebuild their Lives, and for that, we at HFOT are eternally grateful.